Find a stockist

 Martec’s Bathroom Exhaust Fan Calculator

 To make choosing your bathroom exhaust fan easier, the team at Martec have developed a calculator to work out the correct exhaust fan based on your room size!
 Start by selecting the space for your exhaust fan from the drop-down menu: Bathroom, Laundry, or Utility Room.
 From there, measure your room and enter the room width, length, and ceiling height in metres, in the correct boxes.
-Explore Martec’s exhaust fan calculator here!
+Explore Martec’s airflow exhaust fan calculator here!

 The calculator will then give you the minimum and maximum airflow in m3/hr.
 You can then explore the Martec range to find the perfect exhaust fan for your bathroom.
 Still have questions?
 Contact the team at Martec today!